hbgit/hbgit.github.io/resume.md

 International Software Testing Qualifications Board – ISTQB
 CTFL ID: 12-CTFL-01897-BR.
 2012.
 - **1st place in The Programming Marathon**
-Federal Institute of Education, Science and Technology of RoraiUndergraduate Degree in Technology of Analysis and Development Systemsma, IFRR, Brazil.
+Federal Institute of Education, Science and Technology of Roraima, Undergraduate Degree in Technology of Analysis and Development Systemsma, IFRR, Brazil.
 2007.

 # `LITERATURE PRODUCTION`